akhomsib/restaurant-delivery-service-database/README.md

-# Restaurant Supply Delivery Service: Relational Database Development
+# Restaurant Supply Delivery Service
+## Relational Database Development
 --------------------------------------------------------------------------------

 A virtual environment is used to run all the code and corresponding visualization.